priv-kweihmann/oelint-adv/README.md

  * oelint.task.nomkdir - No mkdir usage in do_install
  * oelint.task.order - Order of tasks
  * oelint.var.bbclassextend - Use BBCLASSEXTEND when possible
+ * oelint.var.licenseremotefile - License shall be a file in remote source not a local file
  * oelint.var.mandatoryvar - Check for mandatory variables
+ * oelint.var.multiinclude - Warn on including the same file more than once
+ * oelint.var.multiinherit - Warn on inherit the same file more than once
  * oelint.var.nativefilename - Native only recipes should be named -native
  * oelint.var.order - Variable order
  * oelint.var.override - Check if include/append is overriding a variable